SoDvc2226/Mixtures_Via_SDPs/README.md

 # Mixtures Closest to a Given Measure: A Semidefinite Programming Approach

-We provide the `code` and used for the numerical experiments in:
+We provide here the code used for the numerical experiments in:

 [1] Srećko Ðurašinović, Jean-Bernard Lasserre, Victor Magron. "*Mixtures Closest to a Given Measure: A Semidefinite Programming Approach*" arXiv, 2025.